Samson-Ming/Differential-method-with-FFF-for-grating/README.md

 # RCWA-FFF-with-S-method
 Differential method (DM) with Fast Fourier Factorization for 1D surface relief grating.
 The S matrix method is used.
 This code is optimzed for overhanging grating.
 Note there is still some minor problem with transmission under TE polarization.

+A comparison of C method, DM, RCWA and LPEM can found in the document.